Osimhen And Kvaratskhelia Fire Napoli Past Cagliari And Into Top Four - UrduPoint

 Kvaratskhelia swept home the decisive strike in the 75th minute, six minutes after Osimhen's headed opener and shortly after Leonardo Pavoletti had equalised for the away side.

-Napoli's title defence already looks over as they are 11 points behind Inter Milan ahead of the league leaders' match at Lazio on Sunday night.
+And Matteo Politano insisted that Napoli's title defence is not over even though they are 11 points behind Inter Milan ahead of the league leaders' match at Lazio on Sunday night.

+"We'll keep taking it one game at a time but we want to fight for the Scudetto.
+There's still a long way to go."

-Claudio Ranieri's Cagliari stay 16th, one point above the relegation zone and Empoli who are at Torino in Saturday's late match.
+Claudio Ranieri's Cagliari stay 16th on 13 points, one point above the relegation zone and Empoli who lost 1-0 at Torino in Saturday's late match.

 Napoli won a match whose kick-off was delayed by 30 minutes after strong winds in Naples led to concerns over stadium safety.